ibm-cloud-docs/loadbalancer-service/array-load-balancer-migration-faqs.md

 {: #migfaq-single-ip}
 {: faq}

 IPs for IBM Cloud Load Balancer are not fixed.
-The IBM Cloud Load Balancer assigns load balancer instances from a pool, which requires a fully qualified domain name (FQDN) at all times.
+The IBM Cloud Load Balancer assigns load balancer instances from a pool, which requires a fully qualified domain name (FQDN) always.
 As a result, the individual IP address of a Cloud Load Balancer might change.

-## Is IBM Cloud Load Balancer available for Public/Private VSI's and Bare metal solutions?
+## Is IBM Cloud Load Balancer available for Public or Private VSI's and Bare metal solutions?
 {: #migfaq-vsis}
 {: faq}